Masters of Science Degree in Biotechnology

 Leading the Way in Innovation

-Biotechnology, MS at UCI BioSci
+Biotechnology, MS at UC Irvine BioSci

 The Department of Molecular Biology & Biochemistry also offers a Master of Science degree in Biotechnology.
 Biotechnology utilizes basic knowledge from the biological sciences, chemistry, and chemical engineering to solve practical problems in the fields of medicine, agriculture and chemical manufacturing.